Get to Know Your Body

 Fatigue, depression, and irritability can caused by a hormone imbalance.
 Getting to know the key players can help.
-The endocrine system rules hormones and I’ll explain a little about how they all work together.
-The metabolites tell us about how the body is responding and excreting each one.
-This is important information for preventing disease and feeling better.
+Hormones rule our brain, bone and heart health.
+I’ll explain a little about how the key players work together.
+Hormone health helps in preventing disease and feeling better day to day.

 Estrogens are essential for female characteristics as well as brain, bone and heart health.
 The pathways for estrogen have been studied extensively.
 Preference for certain metabolite pathways may prevent breast and ovarian cancer.
 Excess estrogen can cause weight gain, heavy cycles, fatigue and irritability.
 Depending on the pattern, we can support the 2 methoxy pathway with diet and supplements from cruciferous veggies.
 Boron can support estrogen or testosterone when these are low in women.
 Perimenopausal women will have a different healthy hormone profile.

 Cortisol affects all of the other hormones so when we are looking at testosterone for example we must also assess the role cortisol is playing.
 Cortisol is anti-inflammatory.
 It manages immune function, blood glucose, energy and metabolism.
 Depending on the pattern there are several nutraceutical grade supplements that can balance cortisol.
 Adaptogens are not always the answer.
 In Functional Medicine we use the phrase, “why guess when you can test?”